joshukraine/mac-bootstrap/README.md

 Mac Bootstrap
 =============

 The purpose of this script is to provision a new machine running a fresh install of macOS.
 It includes the software, dotfiles, and general preference I use for Ruby on Rails development.
-The command line environment is based on zsh, vim and tmux running in iTerm2.
+The command line environment is based on Zsh (via [Oh-My-Zsh](http://ohmyz.sh/)), Vim and Tmux running in iTerm2.

 The [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) script is very specific to the Mac platform.
 It has been successfully tested on the following versions of macOS:

-* Yosemite (10.10)
 * El Capitan (10.11)

 &#9657; **Looking for dotfiles only?
 Check out [My Dotfiles for macOS](https://github.com/joshukraine/dotfiles)**

-&#9657; **Running desktop Linux?
-Check out [Linux Bootstrap](https://github.com/joshukraine/linux-bootstrap)**

 Prerequisites